Private Health Rebates

 Other Rebates

-Services of a Clinical Psychologist may also be covered by your workplace, an insurer, Police, Veterans Affairs, and other bodies.
+Services of a Clinical Psychologist may also be covered by your workplace, Veterans Affairs, an insurer, Police, NDIS and other bodies.
 You might inquire for further information.

 Psychiatrists have completed a medical degree and further training and study related to the diagnosis and treatment of mental illness.
 Psychiatrists specialise in the medical treatment of mental illness and can prescribe medication.
 Some psychiatrists combine medication with psychotherapy.
 Some work closely with clinical psychologists in treating the same person or group.

 In Australia the term “counsellor” is not protected, so anyone with any background, can call themselves a counsellor.
 A “counsellor” may have no formal training at all.
-Some, but not all, have completed training in an educational setting and some have completed supervised practice though the Psychotherapy and Counselling Federation of Australia (PACFA) which is attempting to establish standards and ethical training of counsellors.
+Some have completed training in an educational setting and some have completed supervised practice though the Psychotherapy and Counselling Federation of Australia (PACFA) which is attempting to establish standards and ethical training of counsellors.

 The area of “coaching” is similar to “counsellors”.
 Life coaches may come from all walks of life, with “life experience” the guiding medium.
 Some may come from the field of psychology.
 It is important to check credentials since there is no formal health training required to become a life coach outside of a short period of supervision by another life coach.